divyajeettt/CSE231/Assignment-1/README.md

 #### echo

-The `echo` command is used to write all its arguments to standard output followed by newline.
+The `echo` command writes its arguments to standard output followed by a newline.
 It supports the following options:

-- `-n`: Trims the trailing newline and writes the arguments to stdout without it
+- `-n`: Does not append a trailing newline
 - `-e`: Enables interpretation of backslash-escapes

 Examples: